InTimeTechnologies/in_time_engine/README.md

 cd in_time_engine
 git submodule update --init --recursive
 ```
-Open in_time_engine.sln and build solution in Debug or Release, x64.
+Open in_time_engine.sln and build solution in Debug, Release | x64.
+The platform x86 is deprecated on [in_time_engine.vcxproj](in_time_engine/in_time_engine.vcxproj) , but the build scripts are written as if x86 was still supported.

+# Engine Order of Events

+![order_of_events_transparent_background](/doc/order_of_events/order_of_events_transparent_background.svg)

 # Funding
 There are multiple avenues you can support In Time Engine development.
 Refer to the [funding](funding) page for different options.

-# Engine Order of Events

-![order_of_events_transparent_background](/doc/order_of_events/order_of_events_transparent_background.svg)